 Awards competitive grants to organizations proposing to engage and manage AmeriCorps members in evidence-based or evidence-informed interventions and practices to strengthen communities.
 AmeriCorps members engage in community service through an approved national service position.
 Members may receive a living allowance and other benefits while serving.
-Upon the successful completion of their service, members earn a Segal AmeriCorps Education Award from the National Service Trust, which can be used to pay for higher education expenses or be applied to qualified student loans.
+Upon successful completion of their service, members earn a Segal AmeriCorps Education Award that can be used to pay for higher education expenses or apply to qualified student loans.

 Amount of Funding

-Grant awards typically cover a three-year project period.
-An initial award is made for the first year of operation, based on a one-year budget.
-Continuation awards are made for subsequent years and are not guaranteed; they depend upon availability of appropriations and satisfactory performance.
+Awards typically cover a 3-year project period.
+An initial award is made for the first year of operation, based on a 1-year project period.
+Continuation awards for subsequent years are not guaranteed and depend upon the availability of appropriations and satisfactory performance.

 Who Can Apply

 Eligible applicants include Indian tribes, institutions of higher education, local governments, school districts, nonprofit organizations, state service commissions, states, and territories.

 National Direct applicants apply